Maximilian-Reuter/a32nx/docs/README.md

 ##### Flight Management

-- ❌ Due to lack of new LNAV, sometimes the plane banks to the opposite direction before a transition
+- ❌ Due to lack of LNAV, the flaws of the default flight plan manager still apply (bank to left or right shortly after TO etc)
 - ❌ Due to lack of VNAV, DES mode is currently only using SPD/MACH
 - ❌ Due to lack of VNAV, RNAV approaches are not supported yet